Nuclei-Software/nuclei-linux-sdk/README.md

 To build *freeloader*, you just need to run `make freeloader`

+> For this special version, no need to prepare the sdcard boot image, just `make freeloader`
+> will be enough.

+**Notice**:

+If you want to build a freeloader which can be loaded to 4M Flash, you can run `make freeloader4m` to achieve it, but when you want to switch back to normal configuration, you will need to clean this workspace first via `make clean`.

 ### Upload Freeloader to HummingBird FPGA Board

 If you have connected your board to your Linux development environment, and setuped JTAG drivers, then you can run `make upload_freeloader` to upload the *freeloader/freeloader.elf* to your board.

 You can use riscv-nuclei-elf-gdb and openocd to download this program by yourself.

+> No need to do the **Build SDCard Boot Images** steps for run linux directly from MCU flash.
+> Onboard MCU flash need to be replaced with > 8MB, or you can optimize the kernel + rootfs
+> size down to about 2M, total freeloader size < 4MB.

 ### Build SDCard Boot Images